smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **MIFABOMA**

 • Bugfix on Radial tools in Item Mode.
+• New Commands:

-• Added Radial Array by User Count.
+  • Radial Array by User Count.
-• Added Radial Sweep by User Count.
+  • Radial Sweep by User Count.

 **GAME CONTENT**